 While everything we listed is what you’ll need on a daily basis, occasionally, there will be extra expenses associated with owning a pet.

-For instance, whether you’re heading out of town for work or a vacation, you’ll need to budget for a pet sitter to take care of your new Abyssinian Cat.
-Also, while you’re training your Abyssinian Cat, they might scratch up a few things, and these may be costly to replace or repair.
+For instance, whether you’re heading out of town for work or a vacation, you’ll need to budget for a pet sitter to take care of your new Abyssinian cat.
+Also, while you’re training your Abyssinian, they might scratch up a few things, and these may be costly to replace or repair.

 Furthermore, you never know when your cat is going to need a trip to the vet.
-While pet insurance can help with these costs, it doesn’t cover everything, so it’s still best to have a rainy-day fund set to the side for them.
+While pet insurance can help with these costs, it doesn’t cover everything, so it’s still best to have a rainy-day fund set aside for them.

 Owning an Abyssinian Cat on a Budget

 If you’re looking to save a few bucks on your Abyssinian cat care, you’re not entirely out of luck.
 While there’s no one good thing to skimp on, you can lower your pet insurance coverage or raise the deductible.

 You can also consider dropping pet insurance entirely but know that waiting to get pet insurance will raise your rates and can cost you even more if your cat gets sick when you don’t have coverage.